 Tepper, S. J. & Lewis, N. A., Jr. (in press).
 Realizing the promise of diverse and interdisciplinary team science.
 In H. T. Reis, T. West, & C. M. Judd (Eds.), Handbook of research methods in social and personality psychology (3rd edition).
 Cambridge University Press.

-Tepper, S. J. & Lewis, N. A., Jr. (in preparation).
+Tepper, S. J. & Lewis, N. A., Jr. (under review).
 Time for a (job) change: Time scarcity is associated with lower job satisfaction and well-being.